Signature

 A crispy waffle drowned in warm Nutella, then showered with grated dark chocolate for that perfect chocolatey crunch in every bite.

 Belgian waffle dough, pressed crispy, jabbed onto a stick, then drowned in warm Nutella.
-Two ways to finish it — grated dark chocolate or a cookies-and-cream crumble.
+Three ways to finish it — grated dark chocolate, cookies-and-cream crumble, or fresh strawberries.
 Done right, on purpose — at the Sackville Farmers' Market, Saturdays this season.

 Same crispy Belgian waffle, same warm Nutella dip.
-The difference is the crunch on top — pick your side.
+The difference is what lands on top — pick your side.

 Signature